cm-99/Code128_barcode_generator/README.md

 # Code128_barcode_generator

-The creation of this project stemmed from the need to manually create files with pages containing barcodes in a specific layoutt.
+The creation of this project stemmed from the need to manually create files with pages containing barcodes in a specific layout.
 I decided to automate it.
 It was supposed to be a simple console application taking single input and creating a file tailored to my needs.
 But then requirements for this file changed.
 Again and again.
 Layout, page size, how the text under the barcode is divided... and here we are.
 I present an application that allows the generation of PDF files containing barcodes with a fairly wide range of customization.
 Both in terms of the appearance of the barcode itself and the entire pages of the resulting file.

 ## Installing